TokenEngineeringCommunity/website/docs/academy-welcome.md

 No registration, no application required.

 **Want to become a Token Engineer?**
 With this program, you can prepare yourself for studying TE Fundamentals.
-Learn more about the first comprehensive education and certification program in Token Engineering and sign up [here](https://medium.com/tokenengineering/token-engineering-fundamentals-49b15b42fa5).
+Learn more about the first [comprehensive education and certification program in Token Engineering](https://medium.com/tokenengineering/token-engineering-fundamentals-49b15b42fa5) and sign up now!

 **Fees:** free
 **Start Date:** Wednesday, March 16, 2022